-Virtual PBX systems also provide local and toll-free numbers.
+Virtual phone systems also provide local and toll-free numbers.
 PBX systems let employees stay accessible by using their office extensions.

 Working from home is very different from working in an office setting.
 Remote workers often have more control over their schedules, especially if they travel.

 The prevailing benefit here is that an office phone system never sacrifices features if employees are away from the office.
-With a reliable business phone app, employees can access their phone line from any computer or smartphone.
+Employees can access their phone line from any computer or smartphone with a reliable business phone app.
 All that’s needed is an internet connection — it can work adequately even over Wi-Fi.

 Remote employees shouldn’t have to risk missing important phone calls while they’re on the go.
 Mobility strengthens your business by ensuring that agents are reliable on every device.

 Communication is the core of every successful team.
 From the Fortune 500 to the Navy SEALS.
 Establishing a regular cadence and trust in team communication is what makes them successful.

 You can’t leave conversations up to interpretation.
 Speaking to your team live through the power of video and delivering a presentation live is invaluable.
 It allows for quick clarifications and the expression of tone and nuance.
 It even strengthens your remote team overall.

 If you find that members of your office jump between different apps to talk, it’s ripe for a communications crisis.
 To stay focused, limit the number of moves it takes to complete simple tasks, such as when chatting with your team.

 A remote office phone system provides unified communications that make switching between voice, video, chat, and email easy.
 No matter the situation, your team is covered.